Close

 I, ME, MINE

 I was born on Hampstead Heath in 1953, in a maternity hospital adjacent to Whitestone Pond.
-Due to my father, Richard McNeff, being a repertory theatre actor I spent my childhood all over England and in Scotland, too.
+As my father, Richard McNeff, was a repertory theatre actor I spent a nomadic childhood all over England and in Scotland, too.

 When I was 11, we settled in West Hampstead.
 I went to Westminster City grammar school.
 My long hair broke the rules, so I did my ‘A’ levels at Kingsway College and then took English at Sussex University.

 My first job was as a carpenter for the Greater London Council.
 I was known as the “Ace Craftsman” as I was so ham-fisted.
 So, I went to Barcelona and taught English for the British Council.
 This was 1975, the year Franco died.
 Next, I went to Ibiza, then at its pristine best, sold Spanish foreign legion surplus in the hippy market and ran an international school.
-I also spent a year in Amsterdam but can remember nothing about it.
+I also spent a year in Amsterdam where I worked in a concrete factory.

 I returned to London for a while then taught in a washing machine factory in the Basque Country.
 It was the worst stage of the war between ETA and the Spanish state.
 In 1985 I was drawn back to Ibiza.
 I taught English, wrote songs and sang for a band called The Smugglers of Love.
 I became friends with the sculptor Barry Flanagan and curated shows for him.

-Apart from a stint in Baku, I have lived in London since 1994.
-Until last year I worked for the London School of English in Holland Park, where I was in another group, Banned Practice, sadly missed (by me).
+Apart from a stint in Baku, I have lived in London since 1994, though I frequently travel to Spain.
+Until 2021 I worked for the London School of English in Holland Park, where I was in another group, Banned Practice, sadly missed (by me).
 I have a daughter called Astara and a grandson, Willow.

 At Sussex University